HowToSD/ComfyUI-Pt-Wrapper/docs/reference/ptf_log_softmax.md

 # Ptf Log Softmax
-A PyTorch wrapper for the log_softmax activation function.
+The log softmax activation function.

 This class provides a callable that applies the log_softmax activation function from `torch.nn.functional`.